curiousML/curiousml.github.io/README.md

 # About me

-I am a Data Scientist (PhD) and lecturer in machine learning and computational statistics at ENSAE, EPITA and Institut des Actuaires.
+I am a senior data scientist (PhD) and lecturer in machine learning and computational statistics at ENSAE, EPITA and Institut des Actuaires.
 In a nutshell...

 **Since 2022:** Postdoctoral Researcher in the Department of Mathematics and Statistics at l’[Université de Montréal](https://www.umontreal.ca/) (UdeM) with [Arthur Charpentier](https://freakonometrics.github.io/) and [Manuel Morales](https://www.manuelmorales.org/).